Skip to main content

 The Kraken Agent service is running but it may not see MinIO and ClickHouse services.
 This can be configured in /opt/kraken/kraken.env file.

 Set KRAKEN_CLICKHOUSE_ADDR to the host where clickhouse-proxy is running and add its listening port.
-If Kraken Server is started by docker compose then use the address of the host.
+If Kraken Server is started by Docker Compose then use the address of the host.
 The port to clickhouse-proxy should be taken from .env file or from docker compose yaml file.
 Example: KRAKEN_CLICKHOUSE_ADDR=192.168.0.12:9001.

 Set KRAKEN_MINIO_ADDR to the host where minio is running and add its listening port.
-If Kraken Server is started by docker compose then use the address of the host.
+If Kraken Server is started by Docker Compose then use the address of the host.
 The port to minio should be taken from .env file or from docker compose yaml file.
 Example: KRAKEN_MINIO_ADDR=192.168.0.12:9999.

 If Kraken Server was started by docker compose then the ports of these services can be determined using docker ps.
 Example: